 This VAMP has been expressly nominated by the Planning Secretary to be endorsed by the ER.
-This VAMP was submitted to the ER for endorsement and DPE for information no later than one (1) month before the commencement of construction.
-Construction did not commence until this VAMP was endorsed by the ER, unless otherwise agreed by the Planning Secretary.
+This VAMP will be submitted to the ER for endorsement and DPIE for information no later than one (1) month before the commencement of construction.
+Construction will not commence until this VAMP has been endorsed by the ER, unless otherwise agreed by the Planning Secretary.